 A case study teaches by example, featuring extended testimonials on how a product or service helped a customer in the real world.
 It’s considerably shorter than a white paper, typically measuring around 800 words.

 Case studies can be time-consuming, often requiring internal approvals from the customer and deep research.
 Due to the increased number of involved parties, putting together a case study can be slow going and may require an extended timeline.
-Their shelf life does tend to be longer than a white papers though, remaining effective for 2+ years before requiring updates.
+Their shelf life does tend to be longer than that of a white paper, remaining effective for 2+ years before requiring updates.

-For more information on building out your content plan, read our ebook, Getting Started with Content Marketing.
+For more information on building out your content plan, read our guide to Getting Started with Content Marketing.